 IoT devices and big data generation

 The rise of the Internet of Things (IoT) has further contributed to big data collection.
 IoT devices such as sensors, wearables, and smart appliances generate vast amounts of real-time data.
-This data can be harnessed to enhance operational efficiencies, optimise energy consumption, and improve overall customer experiences.
+This data can be harnessed to enhance operational efficiencies, optimize energy consumption, and improve overall customer experiences.

 Tools used in big data collection